OctopusDeploy/docs/docs/approvals/service-now/index.md

 ## Known Issues and limitations

-- The approval status of a deployment is not evaluated until the deployment scheduled start time has been reached.
+- The approval status of a deployment is not evaluated until the Octopus deployment scheduled start time has been reached.
 - Once a CR is deemed to be related to a deployment, then only this CR will be evaluated for the deployment to proceed.
 If the CR is incorrect, you will need to cancel the deployment, close the CR and try the deployment again.
 - Each project only supports a single ServiceNow connection.
 - Each project only supports supplying the same **Change Template Name** across all environments in the [Lifecycle](/docs/releases/lifecycles/index.md/) attached to the project or channel.